Investing in the SRBTF

 If an entity is approved at a Board meeting, PRIM staff can then process the first investment into the SRBTF.
 Wire instructions and other details will be made available to you at this time through PRIM’s client service team.

-More info about Investing in the SRBTF
+More info for Investing in the SRBTF

 Frequently Asked Questions-

 What are some of the benefits to investing in the PRIT Core Fund through the SRBTF?

 PRIM and PRIT were created for the sole purpose of reducing the state’s unfunded pension liability through modern investment portfolio management, and investment of OPEB funds in the PRIT Core Fund is a natural adjunct to PRIM’s retirement asset-focused mission.
 Because of its asset size, PRIM enjoys economies of scale, and can offer participation in the PRIT Core Fund to its investors at fees that are significantly lower than the investors could get on their own.
 Participants that invest in the PRIT Core Fund also have access to alternative investments that may be unavailable to smaller investment funds, such as private equity (venture capital and special equities or buyouts), directly owned private real estate, private debt, and hedge funds, which mitigate overall portfolio risk because of their low correlation to traditional stock and bond portfolios.